wb2osz/direwolf/README.md

 	cd ~
 	git clone https://www.github.com/wb2osz/direwolf
 	cd direwolf
+    git checkout dev
 	mkdir build && cd build
 	cmake ..
 	make -j4
 	sudo make install
 	make install-conf

-This should give you the most recent stable release.
-If you want the latest (possibly unstable) development version, use "git checkout dev" after the "cd direwolf" command.
+This gives you the latest development version.

 For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**